On-Page SEO [The Ultimate Guide 2021]

 What is On-Page SEO?

 I know you people have heard this term optimization an ample number of times.
-Now, what does this word mean?
-Because if you are not clear with the underlying meaning of “optimization,” it is difficult for you to understand SEO and its type that is On-Site SEO and Off-Site SEO.
+Now, what does this word really means?
+Because if you are not clear with the underlying meaning of “optimization”, it is difficult for you to understand SEO and its various types i.e. On-Site SEO and Off-Site SEO.
 Also, you must know the difference between White Hat SEO and Black Hat SEO.

 Optimization here refers to the process of making the web page or website best or most effective by working on its content and performing a series of practices.